Lyford Cay International School is guided by its mission and vision.

 Board members and governors are appointed for their diverse range of talents, skills sets, perspectives, experience, demographics and active school engagement; all of which support the School in fulfilling its promise and achieving its mission.

-Board members and governors serve on several working committees: Finance, Development, Campaign, Project, Project Finance, Education, Strategic Planning and Nominating.
+Board members and governors serve on several working committees: Finance, Development, Campaign, Project, Project Finance, Education & Wellness, Strategic Planning and Nominating.
 The committee and subcommittee work is supported by staff and other parent or community volunteers.

 Accreditations provide international standards for curriculum and administration as well as the structure for LCIS to undergo rigorous internal and external evaluations every few years.